 I put in an order for groceries in the evening, after dinner.
 I needed more milk, half and half, bread, and some produce, as well as some rubber gloves and a bottle of antacids.
 I will pick up the groceries tomorrow afternoon.

 Today, I am grateful for:

-- Chatting with family and friends
+- Chats with friends and neighbors

 How was your Wednesday?
 What are your plans for Thursday?